danderson100/sheetsCrawler/README.md

 Add it to your PATH.
 Make sure you have Google Chrome installed.

+NOTE: You can type echo $PATH in terminal to show your path directories.

-How to add chromedriver to PATH (Ubuntu/Linux):
+How to add chromedriver to PATH (Ubuntu/Linux) Should work with MacOS but you may have a different PATH:

     1.)
-Open terminal and download it with the following command: wget https://github.com/mozilla/geckodriver/releases/download/v0.24.0/geckodriver-v0.24.0-linux64.tar.gz
+Download it here if you haven't already: https://chromedriver.chromium.org/downloads

     2.)
-Extract the file with: tar -xvzf geckodriver*
+Extract the file with: tar -xvzf chromedriver*

     3.)
 Find the file names 'chromedriver' and make it executable: chmod +x chromedriver

     4.)
 Add the driver to your PATH: sudo mv chromedriver /usr/local/bin/

 Step 6: Go into the main.py code and enter your LinkedIn username and password where needed.